pingcap/tidb-course-201-lab/README.md

   + Please ask your instructor for the guidance about how to use the artifacts in this repository.

 ## Folders Description
-+ Lab guides are placed in `lab-guide/guide/en/` folder
++ Lab guides are placed in `lab-guide/guide/en/` folder.
 + All scripts used in this course are placed in `scripts/` folder.

 <img src="./lab-guide/diagram/TiDBSQLForDevelopersLearningPath_en_002_20220515.png" width="100%" align="top"/>